tommitytom/RetroPlug/README.md

 - For LSDj, an additional menu will appear in the settings menu, allowing you to set sync modes (Arduinoboy emulation)

 ## LSDj sync modes
-- Off - no sync with your DAW at all.
+- **Off**: no sync with your DAW at all.
 If you hit play in LSDj it will play regardless of what else is happening.

-- MIDI Sync: Receives MIDI clock from your DAW when the transport is running.
+- **MIDI Sync**: Receives MIDI clock from your DAW when the transport is running.
 If you hit play in LSDj, it will not play until you hit play in your DAW.
 LSDj should be set to "MIDI" mode on the project page.
 In this mode LSDj knows nothing about the song position in your DAW, all it knows is that it is receiving a MIDI clock, and that it should play.

-- MIDI Sync (Arduinoboy mode): Receives MIDI clock from your DAW, but only plays once a C-2 note is received.
+- **MIDI Sync (Arduinoboy mode)**: Receives MIDI clock from your DAW, but only plays once a C-2 note is received.
 Additional Arduinoboy options are emulated, full list can be found here: https://github.com/trash80/Arduinoboy/#mode-1---lsdj-as-midi-slave-sync

-- MIDI Map: Receives MIDI clock from your DAW, and plays the row number relative to MIDI notes that you send it.
+- **MIDI Map**: Receives MIDI clock from your DAW, and plays the row number relative to MIDI notes that you send it.
 C-0 is row 0, C#-0 is row 1, etc.  Rows are stopped when note offs are received, or when you hit stop in your DAW.
 Requires the Arduinboy build of LSDj.

 ## Button mapping
 On first run a config file is written to `C:\Users\USERNAME\AppData\Roaming\RetroPlug` containing the following default button map: